techiescamp/kubernetes-prometheus/README.md

 You can find the full tutorial from here--> [Kubernetes Monitoting setup Using Prometheus](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)

-## 🚀 Prometheus Certification (PCA) Voucher Codes/Updates
+🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

-If you are preparing for PCA, CKA, CKAD, CKS, or KCNA exam, get $60 discount today using code **SCOFFER15** at https://kube.promo/latest.
+If you are preparing for Prometheus Certification, CKA, CKAD, CKS, or KCNA exam, **save 50%** today using code **CYBER22CC** at https://kube.promo/latest.
 It is a limited-time offer.
 Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.

 ## ✍️ Other Manifest repos